https-sam/digispark_reverse_shell/README.md

 ## Arduino Configuration

-To flash the digispark module, you need to add this link to your boards maneger</br>
+To flash the microcontroller, you need to add this link to your boards maneger</br>
 Arduino > File > Preferences > Additional Boards Manager URLs:
 ```
 https://raw.githubusercontent.com/digistump/arduino-boards-index/master/package_digistump_index.json